Importance and Mission

-- Achieve hazardous waste to landfill by 2020; zero industrial waste to landfill by 2025; and zero total waste to landfill by 2030.
+- Achieve zero total waste to landfill by 2030.

 - Achieve zero oil and chemical spill.

-- Avoid operating in areas at risk from water scarcity and ensure that there is no impact on the community and water users.
+- No operation in areas at risk from water scarcity and ensure that there is no impact on the community and water users.

-Furthermore, PTTEP is committed to comprehensive reporting on environmental performance that covers for all activities, in line with the Global Reporting Initiative's Sustainability Reporting Standards (GRI Standards) and full reporting guideline on Oil and Gas Sector Disclosures (OGSD) for the "In Accordance - Core" option and the International Petroleum Industry Environmental Conservation Association (IPIECA)'s reporting guideline on international sustainability.
+Furthermore, PTTEP is committed to comprehensive reporting on environmental performance for all assets and petroleum support bases under our operational control.
+In 2020, Company achieved the group-wide coverage of environmental reporting at 100% and is in line with the Global Reporting Initiative's Sustainability Reporting Standards (GRI Standards), full reporting guideline on Oil and Gas Sector Disclosures (OGSD) for the "In Accordance - Core" option and the International Petroleum Industry Environmental Conservation Association (IPIECA)'s reporting guideline on international sustainability.
 The Company's data collection and reporting tool is the web-based 'environmental performance reporting system'.
 This reporting covers energy consumption, greenhouse gas emissions, air emissions, water withdrawal, water discharge, spills, and produced water management, as well as waste management.
 The up-to-date data can be analyzed, to enhance environmental management efficiency and ensure compliance with relevant laws and the Company's regulations.